Welcome

 • The structure and dynamics of proteins, using molecular simulation and statistical physics.
 Much of my work is method development, in particular in the field of Elastic Network Models.

-• The methodology of computational science, in particular concerning reproducibility and digital scientific notations in the context of the Open Science movement.
+• The methodology and epistemology of computational science, in particular concerning reproducibility and digital scientific notations in the context of Open Science.

 Publications